 Flat consumer prices could make paydays worth less

 Recent data was released that indicated that the consumer price index has barely moved for a long time.
 For months on end, prices of goods and services have remained essentially flat.
-It means that no one has needed instant cash to make a usual purchase, but that is not all.
+It means that no one has needed fast cash to make a usual purchase, but that is not all.
 Part and parcel to the price index has been a near zero federal interest rate.
 An interest rate that holds steady at a low threshold is practically the Fifth Horseman of the Apocalypse, as it usually signals deflation.

 Consumer prices low and slow